flexibuild/php-safe/README.md

  * You may configure your IDE to parse `.sphp` files like `.php` files for more convenience.

- * If Yii cache component configured, php-safe engine will compile views on the first rendering only.
+ * By default php-safe engine will compile views on the first rendering only.

  * Be carefull: code like `<?= print('smth') ?>` will be converted to smth like `<?php echo \yii\helpers\Html::encode(print('smth')) ?>`.
 After executing this code prints raw 'smth' and echoes safe '1', because php engine will echo result of print function (that always return 1).